 - Simple Green

 - Face mask (in the beginning)

-Do use rubber gloves and a face mask if you do do serious blood cleanup yourself.
-Use a good, metal dust pan for picking up bloody material, bloody towels, broken glass, and so forth.
+Do use rubber gloves and a face mask if you do serious blood cleanup yourself.
+Use an excellent metal dustpan for picking up bloody material, bloody towels, broken glass, and so forth.

 You may want to look at the video on the video link or other blood cleanup videos on YouTube if you just to do blood cleanup in your own home.

-Paper towels can be used to absorb blood and bleach.
+Paper towels can be used to absorb blood and bleach during blood cleanup.
 Using a dustpan or flat no shovel to pick up the paper towels, a good construction bag from Home Depot will serve for containing the soiled paper towels.
-Other fabrics can be placed in this bag as well.
+Other fabrics can be placed in this bag, as well.
 It's best to triple the bag with construction bags from Home Depot.

-For less than $20 you can find everything you need to contain blood soiled materials from fabrics and paper.
+For less than $20, you can find everything you need to contain blood soiled materials from fabrics and paper.
 These can be taken to the landfill.
 It is always good to let the landfill workers know what you have before entering the landfill.
 Most county government ran landfills will allow you to drop your bag the other soiled materials there.
-What a mattresses can go in the county landfill, but it's a good idea to warn or inform County employees which you have.
+They need to know that you did blood cleanup work.
+Yes, bloody mattresses can go in the county landfill, but it's a good idea to warn or inform San Diego County employees what you have.
 They may charge extra for the "special handling."

 My task is to relieve others from cleaning horrific scenes that include homicides, suicides, accidents, unattended deaths, filthy homes, and other bio-waste related scenes.